Skip to content

 Thirteen steps.
 Each one locally reasonable.
 Together, they flatten a distributed system into a YAML file and a prayer.

-- Build port map — K8s Service port -> container port resolution (named ports resolved via container spec).
-When the Service is missing from manifests, named ports fall back to a well-known port table (
+4. Build port map — K8s Service port -> container port resolution (named ports resolved via container spec).
+When the Service is missing from manifests, named ports fall back to a well-known port table (http → 80, https → 443, grpc → 50051).

-overrides:andservices:sections. - Hostname truncation — services with names >63 chars get explicit
+10. Hostname truncation — services with names >63 chars get explicit hostname:.

-hostname:. - Run transforms — post-processing hooks (if loaded).
-Transforms mutate
+11. Run transforms — post-processing hooks (if loaded).
+Transforms mutate compose_services and ingress_entries in place.

 These happen transparently during conversion:

-$(VAR)—$(VAR_NAME)in container command/args resolved from the container's env vars. - Shell
+• Kubelet $(VAR)$(VAR_NAME) in container command/args resolved from the container's env vars.

-replacements:from config applied to env vars, ConfigMap files, and Caddyfile upstreams.
+• String replacements — user-defined replacements: from config applied to env vars, ConfigMap files, and reverse proxy upstreams.

-The helmfile2compose distribution targets a single Docker host — bind mounts, no replicas, Caddy as a standalone reverse proxy, fix-permissions assuming a local filesystem.
-This is a distribution choice, not an engine limitation.
+The helmfile2compose distribution targets a single Docker host — bind mounts, no replicas, Caddy as the default reverse proxy, fix-permissions assuming a local filesystem.
+These are distribution choices, not engine limitations.

 dekube-engine produces a service dict and dumps it as YAML — it doesn't validate or restrict what keys extensions put in.
 A provider can write deploy.replicas, deploy.placement, or any other section, and it will pass through to the output unchanged.
 The contracts (Converter, Provider, IngressRewriter, ConvertContext) have nothing mono-host-specific.